Ever Magallanes: Coaching career

 Magallanes was the manager of the AZL Angels in 2006, winning the second-half title, and then replaced younger brother Bobby Magallanes as manager of the Cedar Rapids Kernels in 2007.
 After winning the second-half title with the Kernels, he spent 2008 managing the Rancho Cucamonga Quakes of the class 'A' California League and took the team to within one game of the California League playoffs before losing a play-in game to Inland Empire.
 Once Magallanes joined the White Sox, he took over as the Birmingham Barons manager in 2009 and served until 2010.

 In 2013, he was enshrined into the Caribbean Baseball Hall of Fame.

+In 2026, he was hired as a coach for the ACL Angels the rookie-level affiliate of the Los Angeles Angels.